Pentagon's Chuck Hagel plans to downsize US military

 He said the administration would also recommend closing some domestic military bases in 2017, though such proposals have been rejected by Congress in recent years.

-The Pentagon chief went on to unveil plans for changes to pay and benefits, including curbing housing allowances and limiting pay raises.'No retreat'
+The Pentagon chief went on to unveil plans for changes to pay and benefits, including curbing housing allowances and limiting pay raises.

 However, Winslow Wheeler, a defence budget analyst with the Project on Government Oversight in Washington DC, criticised the proposal as "hype".